cabeltran10/datosConsulting/README.md

 This web application have a creative component, to see it just click the botton in the home page.

 This component was made using a react module call [react spring](https://www.react-spring.io/), it let you do many interesting animations to almost anything.
 It was very interesting to see how it works and to apply it this time.

+This web application will auto-deploy, so the ```build``` version of the application is not included in the repository, to build it just see the Quick Start.

 ## App Info